Orthopaedic Surgery Visiting Medical Student Electives

 - List the various types of injuries and conditions treated by orthopedic surgeons both operatively and non-operatively

-- Develop skills in history and physical examination in patients presenting with musculoskeletal complaints
+- Perform a history and physical examination of a patient presenting with musculoskeletal complaints

-- Carry-out routine patient care tasks, i.e. post-operative dressing changes, surgical retraction, simple superficial wound closure, simple reductions and splinting under direct supervision
+- Carry-out routine patient care tasks, i.e. post-operative dressing changes, simple superficial wound closure and dressing, simple reductions and splinting under direct supervision

 - Present a routine orthopaedic patient concisely and accurately to an attending